 - No need to create an additional repository or package for the shared components.

-- Use bit.dev for a discovery portal for all components in collection, including a live playground and documentation.
+- Use bit.dev for a discovery portal for all components in scope, including a live playground and documentation.

 - Making changes to components code is possible from any project.

 - Local modifications for components in consuming projects can be kept and still merged with incoming updates.

 - Components can be installed using npm / yarn, so they fit the normal workflow of projects’ developers.

 - A developer from a project to identify components that are suitable for reuse